-** Latest 5th Edition Update ** ABOUT 5-MINUTE EMERGENCY MEDICINE CONSULT Rosen & Barkin’s 5-Minute Emergency Medicine Consult delivers practical, quick-read information on over 600 medical conditions seen in emergency medicine directly to your smartphone and tablet.
+** Latest 6th Edition Update ** ABOUT 5-MINUTE EMERGENCY MEDICINE CONSULT Rosen & Barkin’s 5-Minute Emergency Medicine Consult delivers practical, quick-read information on over 600 medical conditions seen in emergency medicine directly to your smartphone and tablet.
 Search and browse for answers in concise topics organized to help save valuable time.
 Written and edited by practicing clinicians, this mobile resource is ideal for confirming accurate diagnoses and beginning treatment in the fast-paced environment seen in urgent and emergent care.
-FEATURES • Fully-updated details on 600+ topics found in emergency medicine • Diagnoses spanning from pre-hospital to disposition stage • Highlight and make custom notes within entries • New cutting-edge topics including: bath salt poisoning, polyneuropathy, leukocystosis, and more • Helpful Pearls and Pitfalls to help avoid common errors • ICD-9, ICD-10, and SNOMED codes listed in each entry • Universal Index Search to find terms across all indexes • “Favorites” for bookmarking important entries Editors: Jeffrey J. Schaider, MD; Roger M. Barkin, MD, MPH; Stephen R. Hayden, MD; Richard E. Wolfe, MD; Adam Z. Barkin, MD, MPH; Philip Shayne, MD; Peter Rosen, MD Publisher: Wolters Kluwer/Lippincott Williams & Wilkins Powered by: Unbound Medicine
+FEATURES • Fully-updated details on 600+ topics found in emergency medicine • Basics, Diagnosis, Treatment, Follow-up • Diagnoses spanning from pre-hospital to disposition stage • Highlight and make custom notes within entries • Features new information—based on the latest practice guidelines and theoretical developments—and new approaches to diagnosis and management. • Helpful Pearls and Pitfalls to help avoid common errors • Advanced Search help find terms across all topics • “Favorites” for bookmarking important entries Editors: Jeffrey J. Schaider, MD; Roger M. Barkin, MD, MPH; Stephen R. Hayden, MD; Richard E. Wolfe, MD; Adam Z. Barkin, MD, MPH; Philip Shayne, MD Publisher: Wolters Kluwer Powered by: Unbound Medicine

 For $100, this should at least be divided into organ systems instead of A-Z.... otherwise great content